-Jill Dolan is the Dean of the College at Princeton University, where she also serves as the Annan Professor in English, Professor of Theater in the Lewis Center for the Arts.
-From 2009-2015, she served as the Director of the Program in Gender and Sexuality Studies from 2009-2015 and became Dean in July 2015.
+Jill Dolan is the Dean of the College at Princeton University, where she also serves as the Annan Professor in English and Professor of Theater in the Lewis Center for the Arts.
+From 2009-2015, she served as the Director of Princeton's Program in Gender and Sexuality Studies from 2009-2015 and became Dean in July 2015.

 She began teaching at Princeton in 2008, arriving from the University of Texas at Austin, where she held the Zachary T. Scott Family Chair in Drama and headed the Department of Theatre and Dance’s MA/MFA/PhD program in performance as a public practice from 1999-2008.

-Dolan received the 2011 George Jean Nathan Award for Dramatic Criticism for her blog, which can be accessed at “The Feminist Spectator” (www.TheFeministSpectator.com).
+Dolan received the 2011 George Jean Nathan Award for Dramatic Criticism for her blog, “The Feminist Spectator."
 She posts regularly about recent theatre, performance, film, and television.
 In 2013, Palgrave Macmillan published her book, The Feminist Spectator in Action: Feminist Criticism on Stage and Screen, which collects 20 of her blog posts and includes 10 new essays, as well as an extended introduction and a “how to” section that discusses the nuts and bolts of writing feminist cultural criticism.

 Dolan received the Distinguished Scholar Award for Outstanding Career Achievement in Scholarship in the Field of Theatre Studies from the American Society for Theatre Research in 2013.
 She received a Lifetime Achievement Award from the Women and Theatre Program in 2011.
 In 2009, Dolan was inaugurated into the College of Fellows of the American Theatre at the Kennedy Center in Washington, DC, and in 2011, became an invited member of the National Theatre Conference, a limited-membership organization for theatre professionals.

 Dolan’s most recent book is Wendy Wasserstein (2017), a critical engagement with the late playwrights’ significant work.
 Her other books include Theatre & Sexuality (2010); Utopia in Performance: Finding Hope at the Theatre (2005); Geographies of Learning: Theory and Practice, Activism and Performance (2001); Presence and Desire: Essays on Gender, Sexuality, Performance (1993); and The Feminist Spectator as Critic (1991), which has been translated into Korean and was reissued in an anniversary edition with a new introduction in 2012.